 This principle is applicable in many fields like Number Theory, Probability, Algorithms, Geometry, etc.

 A bag contains beads of two colours: black and white.
-What is the smallest number of beads which must be drawn from bag, without looking so that among these beads, two are of the same colour?
+What is the smallest number of beads which must be drawn from the bag, without looking so that among these beads, two are of the same colour?

 Solution: We can draw three beads from bags.
 If there were no more than one bead of each colour among these, then there would be no more than two beads altogether.
-This is obvious and contradicts the fact that we have chosen there beads.
+This is obvious and contradicts the fact that we have chosen their beads.
 On the other hand, it is clear that choosing two beads is not enough.
 Here the beads play the role of pigeons, and the colours (black and white) play the role of pigeonhole.

 Find the minimum number of students in a class such that three of them are born in the same month?